jhsware/create-inferno-app-experimental/docusaurus/docs/running-tests.md

 ### Configuration

-The [default configuration](https://github.com/facebook/create-react-app/blob/main/packages/react-scripts/scripts/utils/createJestConfig.js) that Create React App uses for Jest can be overridden by adding any of the following supported keys to a Jest config in your package.json.
+The [default configuration](https://github.com/facebook/create-inferno-app/blob/main/packages/inferno-scripts/scripts/utils/createJestConfig.js) that Create Inferno App uses for Jest can be overridden by adding any of the following supported keys to a Jest config in your package.json.

 Supported overrides: